MelonKony/millmint/content/utopia/society/state/parliaments.md

 ## Government of the Vekllei Commonwealth

-{{< hint panel >}}
-**Since most Vekllei people** catch a train each day, VNR is a uniquely intimate and treasured organ of the Vekllei state.
-It is somehow exempted from the public apathy and resentment of bureaucracy that targets other monopolies of the Vekllei state, and is routinely regarded as among the most beloved and appreciated "companies" in Vekllei.
-{{< /hint >}}

-The Government of Vekllei is divided between two parliaments -- the [**Interior Parliament**](/utopia/society/government/#parliament-of-the-interior), and the [**Commonwealth Parliament**](/utopia/society/government/#parliament-of-the-commonwealth).
+The Government of Vekllei is divided between three parliaments -- the [**Interior Parliament**](/utopia/society/state/government/interior), the [**Commonwealth Parliament**](/utopia/society/state/government/commonwealth) and the [**Crown Parliament**](/utopia/society/state/government/crown/).
 Neither is particularly subordinate to the other, and they serve different purposes in the lives of Vekllei people.

 In general, the Interior Parliament is responsible for the standard of living in the Vekllei Home Islands and dependent autonomous regions like Demon and the Aismious islands.
 The Commonwealth Parliament is responsible for all features of the transnational Commonwealth superstate, standardising governance and state services while advocating for 'Floral Society' under the Floral Constitution.